zjy8006/IntercomparisonSeasonalFlowPred/readme.md

 # Physical Long-Term Monthly Streamflow Forecasting (PLTMSF) Model Procedure

-This model integrates the SWATPlus model and ARIMA model.
-Follow these steps:

 1. Calibrate the SWATPlus model using SWATPlusCUP.
 Obtain the optimal parameters (saved as Calibration.cal in the SWATPlusCUP project directory).
 Evaluate the calibration and validation performance.